 pm_addunit('ml', 0.001, 'l');

 The drop-down lists next to parameter names are automatically populated by those units that are commensurate with the unit of the parameter.
 If you specify the units by typing, it is your responsibility to enter units that are commensurate with the unit of the parameter.
-The unit manager performs error checking when you click Apply or OK in the block dialog box, and issues an error if you type an incorrect unit.
+The unit manager performs error checking when you click Apply in the block dialog box and issues an error if you type an incorrect unit.

 In the Simulink-PS Converter and the PS-Simulink Converter block dialog boxes, the drop-down lists are prepopulated with some common input and output units, and it is your responsibility to select or type a unit expression commensurate with the expected input or output units.
 The error checking for the converter blocks is performed at the time of simulation.
 See Model Validation for details.